nfdi4plants/ARC-specification/ARC specification.md

 Notes:
   - In case of storing vendor-spesific data within an ARC, it is strongly encurage to accompany them by the corresponding open formats or provide a workflow for convertion or processing.

+### Compression and Encryption

+Compression is preferrable to save on disk space and speed up data transfers but not required.
+Without compression workflows are simpler as often no transparent compression and decompression is available.
+Uncompressed files are usually easier to index and better searchable.

+Encryption is not advised (but could be an option to share sensitive data in an otherwise open ARC) .

+### Directory and File Naming Conventions

+Required files defined in the ARC structure need to be named accordingly.
+Files and folders specified < > can be named freely.
+As the ARC might be used by different persons and in different workflow contexts, we recommend a concise filename without blanks and special characters.
+A good choice is to stick to small and capital letters without umlauts and similar special characters.
+Numbers, hyphen, and underscores are suitable as well.
+Modern working environments can handle blanks in filenames but might confuse automatically run scripts and thus should be avoided.
+Depending on the intended amount of people the ARC is shared with, certain information might prove useful to provide a fast overview in human readable form in the filename, e.g. by providing abbreviations of the project, sub project, person creating or working on a particular data set.
+Date and time information might be encoded as well if it provides a better ordering or information for the particular purpose.